 Who was this man who had killed so many and ordered the murders of so many more?
 Was evil so humdrum, that the sink of degraded humanity was wrapped in the form of a little grey man?
 This incarnate of evil was a bureaucrat who had overseen the trains that sent millions of people to their deaths.
 Here before the world, he sat in a glass box within a Jerusalem courtroom, ready to be tried by the people whose existence he had sought to rub out.
 He was the manifestation of, “The dilemma between the unspeakable horror of the deeds and the undeniable ludicrousness of the man who perpetrated them.”
 He was, “Terribly and terrifyingly normal.”
 For Arendt, Eichmann epitomized the “banality of evil.”

 Using language to describe pain related to complex trauma is a part of the narratives’ transition towards the healing of deeply traumatized people.
-The challenge is for greater society to provide the platform to listen to the survivor’s painful account, free from personal biases and judgments.
+The challenge is for the greater society to provide the platform to listen to the survivor’s painful account, free from personal biases and judgments.
 The hard work of Hannah Arendt provided the language Holocaust survivors utilize and describe their own experiences.
 The silence around trauma was broken by visibility and description of the evil that was.

 Eichmann’s due process and Arendt’s work opened up global social consciousness by equipping Holocaust survivors the framework to share their experiences and narratives with the world.
 Arendt’s narratives became a social template used to officially chronicle the most horrific experiences and traumatic events related to the Holocaust.
 Hannah Arendt clearly creates a platform for Holocaust survivors and their narratives concerning the evils exacted by Holocaust perpetrators.
 War-rape survivors need a social platform as well.
 This safe space where they can expose their painful trauma to create social awareness and personal healing.

 Openly speaking about sexual violence is a challenge in itself.
 As humans, we tend to deny things that bring us discomfort.
-Sexual violence creates physical and emotional pain for survivors however, confronting the audience about such an event is brings discomfort for those listening.
+Sexual violence creates physical and emotional pain for survivors, however, confronting the audience about such an event brings discomfort for those listening.
 We do not know how to talk about sexual violence, about trauma, and we do not know how to listen and understand.

-The act of using the language to describe one’s traumatic experience begins the healing process.
+The act of using language to describe one’s traumatic experience begins the healing process.
 Once the person can identify and communicate what they are struggling with as a symptom it can then be observed, digested, and treated.

 The utilization of language to share experiences with others is a psychological technique used to help survivors of trauma create a context for their experiences.
-Though this process creates understanding, this is a form of exposure to painful memories for both narrator and listener.
+Though this process creates understanding, this is a form of exposure to painful memories for both the narrator and the listener.
 Without treatment, the memories of trauma can feel like a jumbled mess, an unbearable mix of sensations and unclear emotions.
-When war-rape survivors are able to start using the verbal descriptions to construct their narratives from the jumbled mess, the healing began.
+When war-rape survivors are able to start using verbal descriptions to construct their narratives from the jumbled mess, the healing began.
 This part of the healing process is crucial to provide a social platform for the traumatic narratives to be shared and received.

 When completing a trauma narrative, the story of a traumatic experience will be told repeatedly through verbal, written, or artistic means.
 Sharing and expanding upon a traumatic narrative allows the individual to organize their memories, making them more manageable, and diminishing the painful emotions they carry.
 Trauma stories are often shared organically through conversation, both in and out of treatment.
 Sometimes, the organic retelling of a traumatic experience can be distributive especially when audiences are not ready to listen and understand.